PrestaShop/prestashop-flashlight/README.md

 ![PrestaShop Flashlight logo](./assets/prestashop_flashlight_logo.png)

-Spin a PrestaShop testing instance in seconds!
+Spin up a PrestaShop testing instance in seconds!

-PrestaShop Flashlight is fast: the PrestaShop installation process is tackled at build time, compiling the result to a single database dump.
+PrestaShop Flashlight is fast: the PrestaShop installation wizard is run at build time, compiling the result to a single database dump.
 You will get all the content (catalog, orders...) of the usual PrestaShop development seed.

 Supported architectures:

-- linux/amd64 (akka `x86_64`)
+- linux/amd64 (aka `x86_64`)
-- linux/arm64/v8 (akka `arm64`)
+- linux/arm64/v8 (aka `arm64`)

-> **⚡ Disclaimer**: this tool is provided in the unique purpose of bootstraping a development or testing environment. <br>If you look for a production grade image, please refer to https://github.com/PrestaShop/docker.
+> **⚡ Disclaimer**: this tool is provided with the sole purpose of bootstraping a **development or testing environment** and is **unsuitable for production**.
+If you're looking for a production grade image, please refer to https://github.com/PrestaShop/docker.

 # How to get PrestaShop Flashlight?

-This project can [be locally built](#build) anytime, but it is easier to use our pre-built Docker image available on the [Docker Hub](https://hub.docker.com/r/prestashop/prestashop-flashlight).
+This project can [be built locally](#build) anytime, but it's easier to use our pre-built Docker image available on the [Docker Hub](https://hub.docker.com/r/prestashop/prestashop-flashlight).

-You may browse a wide variety of tags, some of them being:
+You may browse a wide variety of tags, including:

 - `latest`
 - `nightly` (coming soon)